-Most all natural DIY foot soaks and commercial foot soaks have these ingredients in them.
-The commercials foot soaks may also have a form of medication in them also to help a variety of ailments.
+Most all-natural DIY foot soaks, and commercial foot soaks have these ingredients in them.
+The commercial foot soaks may also have a form of medication in them also to help a variety of ailments.

 The most common DIY homemade foot soak is:

 Instructions: Mix all the together in the bowl.
-Let the water cool to a skin safe temperature.
+Add warm water to cover the feet to the ankle in the basin.
+Let the water cool to a skin-safe temperature.
 Soak feet 15 minutes or until water is no longer warm.
 Pat dry.